A System For Every Home and Budget LEARN MORE

 Professional service includes a thorough inspection of the equipment, performance tests, and necessary adjustments.
 With Logan Services, you can easily and quickly schedule an appointment with one of our qualified technicians.

-Look to Logan AC & Heat Services for HVAC Maintenance
+Look to Logan Services A/C, Heat & Plumbing for HVAC Maintenance

 If you need a professional to perform heat pump maintenance or you need help with another HVAC issue, Logan Services is here to help.
 We are a family-owned and operated business proudly serving Ohio residents with outstanding HVAC services.
 Logan’s HVAC technicians and installers undergo intensive training to bring you quality workmanship and are committed to answering your questions and clearly communicating throughout the process.
 If you need to purchase a new AC unit, our install managers have years of experience offering comprehensive support throughout the process.